Anubisyy/COMPSCI180_website/project3.md

 ## Part 3: The Morph Sequence
 Using a range of weights in [0, 1] I created a morph sequence:

+This GIF animation will only play once in Markdown.
+You can right-click on this GIF to download it for repeated viewing.

 ![](project3_data/blended_faces.gif?raw=true)